muhammad-usman-py/login-authentication/README.md

     print("-" * 40)

 def change_password():
-    """Change password for an existing user by validating the old password and updating to a new one."""
     usernam = input("Enter user name: ")
     if usernam not in Valid_users:
         print(f"❗ User '{usernam}' not found.")